 You don't have a Barack Obama.

-And and right now I see two things.
+And right now, I see two things.

-I see not a lot of excitement in several demographics that are necessary for a democratic win.
+I see not a lot of excitement in several demographics that are necessary for a Democratic win.

-It's not just African Americans but others.
+It's not just African Americans, but others.

-But I also see the possibility the president can slice into that demographic, and we combine those two together in these swing states.
+But I also see the possibility the president can slice into that demographic.

 I think Donald Trump could have a huge victory.